 Rebecca Hartmann was running late for school, as usual.
 She was a senior in high school with only a week until graduation, making it her finals week.
 Today was the day she was to take her last exam, or at least she was supposed to.

 Looking down at the flat front tire that had left her stranded all the way across town from the school, she frowned.
 It was too far to walk to school for her exam, and it was too far to walk back home.
 But, of course, nobody was at home to take her to school because they had left the house before her.

 “Well, at least I’m not afraid of a bit of dirt, and I know how to change a tire,” she grumbled.

 Walking to the back of her car, she opened her trunk.
-Pulling out the tire iron and jack, she made her way back to the flat tire and began the process of removing it.
+Then, pulling out the tire iron and jack, she made her way back to the flat tire and began the process of removing it.

 Throwing up her hands in an ‘I quit’ motion, she let out a frustrated scream.
-Looking heavenward, as if the clouds had the answer, she yelled, “Really?
+Then, looking heavenward, as if the clouds had the answer, she yelled, “Really?
 Where is my spare?”

 Then she stood beside the road breathing hard as she stared at the flat tire in front of her.

 “Fate really has it out for me today.
 Okay, Becks, we can fix this, we can,” she muttered, trying to stay positive.

 Rebecca looked up the road, and her mood brightened as she remembered something.